tardate/LittleArduinoProjects/Girabot/README.md

 ...

 ### Proof-of-concept/Explorations
-* [Popcorn](./playground/Popcorn) - How to make a piezo buzzer even more annoying?
+* [Popcorn](../playground/Popcorn) - How to make a piezo buzzer even more annoying?
 Make it play popcorn!
+* [Jarabe Tapatío](./playground/JarabeTapatio) - play The Mexican Hat Dance on a piezo buzzer

 ## Use-case: Girabot can move itself